Welcome to Maple Class for Summer Term 2026

 April – Generosity

-PSHE lessons will focus on Digital Wellbeing.
-After half term our focus will change to Living in the Wider World where we will discuss Money Matters (how to save and look after money).
+PSHE lessons will focus on Health and Wellbeing.
+After half term our focus will change to Positive Thinking where we will discuss It’s My Body.

 English